wnielson/Plex-Bandwidth-Monitor/README.md

    due to a race condition between when the stream is detected and when Plex reports the stream metadata (at the `/status/sessions` endpoint).
    This shoold be pretty easy to fix.
+4) Currently only works on Linux.
+However, `libpcap` is available on most platforms (including Windows via `WinPcap`), so cross-platform support should be fairly easily doable.

 ## Technical Details